 Credit: The above infographic was kindly provided by mattressonline

 Go ahead and let your cat(s) sleep in bed with you.
 Find the balance that works best in your household and enjoy the experience.
-In our home, only our ginger tabby sleeps in our bed…and usually asks to be let out at around 3-4 am to join the others.
 What’s your cat sleeping story?
 Tell us by dropping a comment in the “Leave a Reply” box below.